 By PABLO GORONDI

-By early afternoon in Europe, benchmark oil for June delivery was down 75 cents to $97.74 a barrel in electronic trading on the New York Mercantile Exchange.
-Earlier in the session, the contract fell to a low of $95.34 before paring losses.
-On Friday, it plunged $4.05 to settle at $98.49.
+By early afternoon in Europe, benchmark crude for June delivery was down $1.06 to $75.74 a barrel in electronic trading on the New York Mercantile Exchange.
+The June contract rose $1.69 to settle at $76.80 on Monday.

-In London, Brent crude was down 20 cents at $112.98 per barrel on the ICE Futures exchange.
+In London, Brent crude was down 77 cents to $79.35 on the ICE futures exchange.

 Associated Press writer Alex Kennedy in Singapore contributed to this report.